denniskuczynski/replicaSetStatus/README.md

 [export.go](./src/export.go) exposes an interface to some utility functions in the [replicaSetStatus](./src/replicaSetStatus) module.

-To build: `./bin/gopherjs -v build src/export.go`
+To build: `./bin/gopherjs -m build src/export.go`

 To see the demo for visualizing replica set sync chaining visit:
 * https://rawgit.com/denniskuczynski/replicaSetStatus/master/index.html